dngthanhvy/social-media/README.md

 # A social media web app (facebook clone)

 A facebook clone written with the MERN stack.
+Not yet responsive.

 ### Home page
 Current user's feed with their friends' posts along with their own.